Brighter-bits/EverybodyCodes/README.md

 # Day 15

 Dijkstra again?
-This feels repetetive at this point.
+This feels repetitive at this point.

 Nevermind, I've been trying this for quite a while, maybe a double dijkstra?
 Brute force methods are not working so well.